 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-Let's look at another example of our estimate.
-Let's go down to earthwork in phase 31,000.
+Let’s look at another estimate example.
+Let’s go to Earthwork in Phase 31,000.
 Notice again that you have phase numbers at the beginning of each item.

-You have the item number then the description.
-To the right side you'll see that you have a takeoff quantity for each one of those, which is typically reflected on the takeoff sheet or calculations that come up with these quantities or derived from the takeoff sheets themselves.
+You have the item number, then the description.
+To the right side, you'll see that you have a takeoff quantity for each of those, which is typically reflected on the takeoff sheet or calculations that produce these quantities or are derived from the takeoff sheets themselves.
 We have our quantity column.

 Notice that all of them are in cubic yards.
-In this case, the labor unit cost is coming from our pricing data and RS means or any other data that you might have at your disposal based on its unit of measure, which is cubic yards.
-Gives you a total dollar amount, so your quantity takeoff times your labor cost unit equals the total labor amount.
+In this case, the labor unit cost is coming from our pricing data and RSMeans or any other data that you might have at your disposal, based on the unit of measure, which is cubic yards.
+This gives you a total dollar amount—so your quantity takeoff multiplied by your labor unit cost equals the total labor amount.

-The same would apply to your material and also your equipment and your subcontractor if there is any.
-Notice that there's none identified under material or subcontractor.
-You might ask yourself, why isn't there any material in this estimate for earthwork?
-Well, we're working with existing conditions, existing soil.
+The same would apply to your material, equipment, and subcontractor if there are any.
+Notice that there’s nothing identified under material or subcontractor.
+You might ask yourself, why isn’t there any material in this estimate for Earthwork?
+Well, we're working with existing conditions—existing soil.

-If anything, there might be extra material when we're done, but right now there's no new material being brought in, so therefore the material costs are zero and so are the amounts.
+If anything, there might be extra material when we’re done, but right now there’s no new material being brought in.
+Therefore, the material costs are zero, and so are the amounts.
 The same goes for the subcontractor.
-In this particular case, we did not get any subcontractor bids for any of these items, although if we did get one and they had a good number, a good price, better than our own estimate, we could replace our own estimate costs with the subamount.
+In this case, we did not receive any subcontractor bids for these items, although if we did receive one and it had a competitive price—better than our own estimate—we could replace our estimate costs with the subcontractor amount.

-So make sure whenever you add a subcontractor quote, make sure that you remove any of your budget numbers that you may have applied towards the estimate.
-And then to finish it up, it's always best to double check and make sure that your total amount column or your 100% check is calculating correctly.
-So the total amount for earthwork totals should be equivalent to all of the rows above it or all of the columns to the left.
+So make sure whenever you add a subcontractor quote, you also remove any budget numbers that were applied to the estimate.
+And to finish it up, it’s always best to double-check and make sure that your total amount column or your 100% check is calculating correctly.
+The total Earthwork amount should match all of the row totals above it or all of the column totals to the left.

-They should both equal the same dollar amount, and that's your 100% check.
-So the totals from the amount columns, which is labor amount plus the equipment amount, will equal the total amount off to the right-hand side.
-Also note that the total cost unit would be the sum total of all the unit costs that you see across that same row.
+They should both equal the same dollar amount—and that’s your 100% check.
+So the totals from the amount columns, which is the labor amount plus the equipment amount, will equal the total amount on the right-hand side.
+Also note that the total unit cost would be the sum of all the unit costs you see across that same row.